chunjie-sam-liu/leng1r/README.md

 The server R studio can not use R studio notebook module.
 I shall add new repository for win7 desktop R studio Later.

+Congratulations!
+All my R studio working with Git works well.